LuckieMusngi/Weather-Website/README.md

-Welcome to my **Weather** project!
-This is a simple and clean weather website built with JavaScript and React.js.
+Simple and clean weather website built with JavaScript and React.js.

 - Displays current weather information for different locations, that you can input with the search bar.
 - User-friendly interface for easy navigation.